muziejus/javascripting-english-major/3-programming.md

 make things a bit easier.
 [JQuery](http://jquery.com) is a powerful JavaScript library.
 A library is a set of tools that make programming easier.
 You don’t have to keep rewriting code, say.
-Or you can write code more succinctly. eeplace your single line in `scripts.js` with this, then:
+Or you can write code more succinctly.
+Replace your single line in `scripts.js` with this, then:

 ```javascript
 $("#response").text("scripts.js has loaded!");